Chile

 - Speed: Anticipated average speed until next report time.

-- Radio Stations Monitored: List stations which the vessel normally works to contact managers, owners, charterers and Agents, etc., in addition to Chilean maritime communication stations monitored.
-If the ship is fitted with Inmarsat, or Selcall, the number should also be included.
+- Radio Stations Monitored: List the stations with which the vessel normally makes contact for communication.
+If the vessel is equipped with e-mail, satellite link or Digital Selective Call, the corresponding address and/or number must be included.

 - Severe Weather: Vessels which anticipate passing through areas of severe weather conditions or are experiencing severe weather, are urged to report their position at more frequent intervals to the Service.